 Are you trying to choose between Grafana and Splunk, but can't find enough information about their capabilities?

 Splunk Enterprise Solution is capable of ingesting data from almost anywhere such as sensors, devices, applications, and websites.
-This data can then be filtered and ingested to indexers which in turn converts it to individual events, ready to be queried and filtered.
-The product can be hosted and supported in house or could be subscribed to over the cloud.
-Splunk is increasingly focusing on machine learning and Artificial Intelligence, providing users with features like predictive analytics, outlier detection, and forecasting time-series, which helps them detect pattern deviations and notify issues even before it occurs.
+This data can then be filtered and ingested by indexers which in turn convert it to individual events, ready to be queried and filtered.
+The product can be hosted and supported in-house or could be subscribed to over the cloud.
+Splunk is increasingly focusing on machine learning and Artificial Intelligence, providing users with features like predictive analytics, outlier detection, and forecasting time series, which helps them detect pattern deviations and notify issues even before it occurs.

-If you are still confused on what to select – Let’s get this straight.
+If you are still confused about what to select – Let’s get this straight.

 Grafana is your tool if you need a product only for data visualization without spending a fortune on it.
-You can easily integrate it with simple and low-maintenance time-series databases like Graphite and Prometheus.
-Now, if Grafana is the right choice for you and installation and set ups are just not your thing, check out Hosted Graphite.
-It’s a cloud hosted offering that's taking care of monitoring, graphing and alerting at any scale.
+You can easily integrate it with simple and low-maintenance time-series databases like Graphite.
+Now, if Grafana is the right choice for you and installation and setups are just not your thing, check out Hosted Graphite.
+It’s a cloud-hosted offering that's taking care of monitoring, graphing, and alerting at any scale.
 Read more on monitoring with Graphite here.